How to Write a Blog in 2023: A Step-by-Step Guide [+Free Checklist]

 Social media is essential in finding suitable topics for blog posts.
 Make a list of potential hashtags in your industry related to your brand – now look them up on social media platforms like Twitter and LinkedIn.
 After sifting through some noise to find the right content, you will understand the content for the hashtag used when your target audience potentially uses it.

-Utilizing Google Trends can help you discover highly engaging blog topics currently trending and relevant to your target audience.
+Utilizing Google Trends can help you discover highly engaging blog topics that are currently trending and relevant to your target audience.

 To effectively use Google Trends, enter keywords or topics related to your blog's niche.
 Analyze the search interest over time, explore related queries and topics, and identify recurring or seasonal patterns.
 Pay attention to the regions and subregions where the topic is most popular to tailor your content accordingly.